-In one mixing bowl bring together all of your dry ingredients.
-This will include your Sodium Bicarb, Citric acid, oatmeal colloidal, goat milk powder, milk powder, kaolin clay, cream of tartar, and mica (if using colorant).
-Mix well, get out any lumps of the mixture, you can optionally use a sifter to help with this process.
+First, in one mixing bowl bring together all of your dry ingredients.
+For example, the sodium bicarb, citric acid, oatmeal colloidal, goat milk powder, milk powder, kaolin clay, and cream of tartar.

-Mix together all of you wet ingredients (you will first have to melt down you shea butter, & cocoa butter in the microwave to liquefy it).
-This includes your shea butter, cocoa butter, polysorbate 80 and fragrance of choice, in this case lavender vanilla.
-You can also use essential oils in this step.
-We recommend about 20 - 25 drops however, so it can go quick.
+Secondly, mix together all of you wet ingredients (first melting down the shea butter, & cocoa butter in the microwave to liquefy it).
+For example, the shea butter, cocoa butter, polysorbate 80 and lavender vanilla skin-safe fragrance.

 After every few sprays grab a handful of mixture, and squeeze.
-If it stays together, your mixture is ready to be molded!
+Consequently, if it stays together while not sticking to your hand, generally speaking, your mixture is ready to be molded!

-Grab one half of the mold.
-Overfill with your mixture.
-Set down.
+Grab one half of the mold and overfill with your mixture.

-Grab your other half of the mold and do the same thing.
+Grab the other half of the mold and do the same thing.

 Pick up both halves and press together tightly for roughly 5 – 10 seconds.
 Tap the top piece of mold with a wooden spoon.
 Take the top piece off.

 Tap the bottom half of the mold.
-Turn the mold over in your hand and it should slide out.
-If not give it a few more taps.
+Turn the mold over in your hand, then place the finished bath bomb on soft egg carton foam.

-Sit on egg foam or something else soft, as the goat milk bath bomb may break or crumble if sat on a hard surface at this time.
+Place to dry on egg foam or something soft, as the goat milk bath bomb may break or crumble if sat on a hard surface at this time.

-Allow to dry 24 - 48 hours in an area of your house with humidity preferably under 40%
+Allow to dry 24 – 48 hours in an area of your house with humidity, preferably under 45%